economicdonut/simple_calculator/README.md

 # GCC SFTP Internship Tech Test Submission - Mirf Omar

-Both API and webpage has been deployed to cloud
+Both API and webpage have been deployed to cloud

 Backend - API and API_test files